janecodelife/livewire-secure-properties/README.md

 ---

+## 🔗 My Other Plugins

+Check out my other open-source tools to supercharge your Neovim environment:
+- **[livewire-secure-properties](https://github.com/janecodelife/livewire-secure-properties)** - Secure livewire app properties by default and void headache.
+- **[todo-tracker.nvim](https://github.com/janecodelife/todo-tracker.nvim)** - Assign and list app todos in a blink
+- **[folders-bookmark.nvim](https://github.com/janecodelife/folders-bookmark.nvim)** - Bookmark folders and accessing them by keymap in a blink

+---

 A huge thank you to our sponsors!
-If you'd like to support this project and feature your logo here, please become a sponsor.

 <!-- SPONSORS -->
 <!-- SPONSORS -->

+---

 ## Upcoming 🚀 (Stay Tuned!)